Should couples have a separate or joint bank account?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 “Most couples hate to talk about money and will delay discussing their finances,” says Gina Grippo-Martinez, wealth advisor at ALINE Wealth in the New York City area.
-“This can lead to some unfortunate surprises down the road,” especially around debt and spending levels.
+“This can lead to some unfortunate surprises down the road,” she says, especially around debt and spending levels.

+On one hand, it might make sense to have separate accounts so that each partner maintains some financial autonomy.
 But doesn’t a separate account damage the trust in a relationship with your significant other?
 It doesn’t have to, say financial experts, who point to other benefits of separate accounts that can actually strengthen your tie.

 “Foremost, it is a sign of unity, commitment, and trust in your relationship and your partner,” says Grippo-Martinez.
 “You are giving each other complete access and control over your money.
 That is a huge commitment.”